gokulpch/amazon-eks-local-clusters-outposts/cloudformation/README.md

 ## Components created by Networking CFN Template (network-infra.yaml)

-# Components Created by the CloudFormation Stack

-Here's a comprehensive list of all components created by the CloudFormation template:
+A comprehensive list of all components created by the CloudFormation template:

 1. **VPC**
    - Type: `AWS::EC2::VPC`